 When suffering from the keto flu its common to become more tired than usual as well as suffer from poor concentration and increased irritability.

 It’s important to try and maintain a healthy sleep schedule as a lack of sleep can make the symptoms worse.

 As you transition to a low carb diet you may find yourself initially feeling hungrier and craving foods that are now off limits.
 It’s important that you ensure you’re eating enough fat and protein, as this will help reduce cravings and promote feelings of fullness.

 Aim to hit your calorie goal and remember that fat is now your primary fuel source.

-For some people the side effects of keto flu can be numerous and debilitating.
-If you find yourself suffering, then you should consider slowly reducing the amount of carbs you eat.
+For some people, the side effects of keto flu can be numerous and debilitating.
+If you find yourself suffering, then you should consider slowly reducing the number of carbs you eat.

 Instead, of dropping carbs to 5% of your daily intake right away, try reducing it more gradually over several weeks.